- Testing is the only way to know for sure if you have HIV.

 Testing is the only way to know if you have HIV.
 It's normal to feel worried about HIV, but testing for HIV can put your mind at ease and reduce the anxiety of not knowing.

 People often put off testing because they are worried about the result, but knowing your status will allow you to take control of your health.

 If you’re negative, you can get more information on how to stay that way, while if you’re positive you can start treatment, to make sure that you stay healthy.

 It’s quick and easy

 Getting an HIV test is quick, easy and almost always free.
-It's also the only way to know for sure whether or not you have been infected and involves a quick saliva or blood test.
+It's also the only way to know for sure whether or not you have HIV.

 Read on to find out: When to get tested?